uteluq/moodle-block_chatbot/README.md

 ## Acknowledgments

-Developed under the *PROJET R&I 2024 Composante 2* by the Université TÉLUQ and the Université Gaston-Berger.
+Developed under the *PROJET R&I 2024 Composante 2* by the Université TÉLUQ and the UNIVERSITÉ GASTON BERGER DE SAINT-LOUIS.
 Special thanks to the Agence Universitaire de la Francophonie (AUF) for supporting this initiative.